alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 ### Create a dedicated entity to reduce the number of attributes

 We often forget that we don't need to map all the columns in an entity!
-For instance, if your table has 30 columns and you only need 10 in your use case, why querying, fetching and storing in memory all of these data?
+For instance, if your table has 30 columns, and you only need 10 in your use case, why querying, fetching and storing in memory all of these data?

 That's why I usually recommend to have, when it's relevant, a dedicated entity for specific use cases.
 It could be lighter than the _regular_ one and enhance the performances of your application.